Yazid II: Early life

 Yazid did not possess military or administrative experience before his reign.
 He rarely left Syria except for a number of visits to the Hejaz (western Arabia, home of the Islamic holy cities Mecca and Medina), including once for the annual Hajj pilgrimage sometime between 715 and 717.

-Yazid was possibly granted control of the region around Amman by Abd al-Malik.
+He was possibly granted control of the region around Amman by Abd al-Malik.
 He built the desert palaces of al-Qastal and al-Muwaqqar, both in the general vicinity of Amman.
 The palaces are conventionally dated to his caliphate, though a number of archaeologists suggest Yazid began their construction before 720.